nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Load and Save

 Loading and saving is done automatically and the user does not need to worry about manually saving or loading data.
 However, do not tamper with the load and save files.
+The file will be called "allonusData.txt" and it will be placed in a folder "data" which will be in the same folder/directory as the jar file.
+Do not replicate the "data" folder within the directory the jar file is in.
+Do not replicate the data file within the "data" folder either.

 Furthermore, exit the application properly using the `exit` command from menu for guaranteed correctness of the program and this load and save feature.